Quantum Entanglement: Physics at its “Spookiest?”

 Entanglement

-As mentioned, entanglement cannot exist without the idea of superposition and this is due to the fact that entanglement is simply a more complex and even further rebellious form of the concept.
+As mentioned, entanglement cannot exist without the idea of superposition and this is due to the fact that entanglement is a more complex and even further “rebellious” form of the concept.
 Rather than the superposition of all possible states in one place that was seen in the ‘quantum coin toss’ example, entanglement refers to the superposition of two quantum systems in all possible states in two different points in space.

 When two photons of light are emitted by a quantum process, such as a high-energy collision or excitation of ‘quantum dots’ (extended explanations can be found in the Further Details section below), they are entangled in a way that connects their properties on a fundamental level.
-To elaborate, when one entangled photon is measured for a certain property, such as its ‘spin’ with the two outcomes being ‘spin up’ or ‘spin down,’ the corresponding property of the other photon can be predicted with certainty.
+To elaborate, when one entangled photon is measured for a certain property, such as its ‘spin’ with the two outcomes being ‘spin up’ or ‘spin down,’ the corresponding property of the other photon can be deduced with certainty.

 When these photons are measured, they are passed through detectors measuring the photon’s ‘spin’ in certain orientations relative to the photon’s polarisation (the propagation of the wave).
 If the orientation of the detector matches the polarisation, the photon will be recorded as having ‘spin up’ while if the detector’s orientation is opposite to that of the photon’s spin, it will be recorded as having ‘spin down.’
 With entanglement, we are able to predict the spin of a photon, ‘up’ or ‘down’, on the basis of the recorded spin of its entangled partner.